 Maternal Mortality Review Committee

 The Georgia Maternal Mortality Review Committee (MMRC) identifies maternal deaths occurring during or within a year of the end of a pregnancy and reviews each case to determine pregnancy-relatedness, causes, and contributing factors, and to make recommendations for interventions to reduce future deaths.
 This multidisciplinary committee is comprised of physicians, nurses, public health workers and epidemiologists.
-Since the development of the MMRC in 2013, the committee has completed reviews of 2012, 2013 and 2014 maternal deaths.
+Since the development of the MMRC in 2013, the committee has completed reviews of maternal deaths from 2012-2020.

 Georgia law (O.C.G.A. § 31-2A-16) provides the committee with the authority to collect data for a maternal death case review.
 It also ensures the confidentiality of the case reviews and provides for legal protections for committee members.